 – Refund Plan: Offers 2 egg retrievals and transfers with a transfer of all resulting embryos.
 In case a live birth is not achieved patients will receive a 100% refund.
 This package is designed to help patients with an unsuccessful IVF experience to pursue some other family building option.

 Wisconsin Fertility Institute has a transparent pricing system to ensure that the patients have the correct estimate of the total cost of IVF.
 Following is a breakdown of cost:

 In this process, the patient’s medical records will be reviewed.
 It would be up to the fertility specialists to verify patients as eligible for IVF.

 – Micro IVF: $5445

 Micro IVF is a comparatively milder approach to IVF.
-It requires less medication and fewer visits to the hospital which automatically reduces a great deal of the IVF cost in Wisconsin.
+It requires less medication and fewer visits to the hospital which automatically reduces a great deal of the IVF cost.
 The packages cover the cost for ultrasounds, minimal sedation, egg retrieval, oocytes insemination, embryo culture and transfer.

 – Standard IVF: $9,020

 This is the standard IVF procedure which includes ultrasounds, egg retrial, blood tests, insemination, embryo culture and transfer.
 The cost for medication is not covered in this package.

 – IVF with ICSI and freeze all embryos: $10,125

 Includes ultrasounds, IVF with ICSI, blood works, conscious sedation, egg retrieval, culture and transfer, insemination of oocytes using ICSI and cryopreservation for up to 4 embryos.